 Series resistance compensation for fast activating ion channels can help remove voltage clamp errors and increase clamp accuracy.
-All Sophions patch clamp amplifiers utilize a patented technique enabling up to 100% Rs compensation.
-In addition, Sophion amplifiers are equipped with automatic clip detection to avoid loss of cells due to fatal oscillations, thereby increasing data throughput while maintaining high quality recordings.
+All Sophions patch-clamp amplifiers utilize a patented technology enabling up to 100% Rs compensation.
+In addition, Sophion amplifiers are equipped with automatic clip detection to avoid loss of cells due to fatal oscillations, thereby increasing data throughput while maintaining high-quality recordings.

 - Increase clamp accuracy

-- Up to 100% Rs compensation using patented algoritms
+- Up to 100% Rs compensation using patented algorithms

 Read more about Sophion Rs compensation and clip detection in this Application Report or this poster….or continue reading below.